wieczorek1990/git-101/README.md

 > Correct me if I am wrong.
 I am no expert.
 I just use it for work.

+* add - adds the files you want to commit
-* commit — save changes locally
+* commit — save changes locally with a message about what was changed
 * push — send changes to some Git server
 * pull — receive changes from some Git server
 * merge — merge changes from different branche